-Item Range/Guideline Submitting Member Financial Institution The regulation requires that applications can only be accepted from financial institutions that are members of the Bank at the time that the application is submitted to the Bank.
+Federal Home Loan Bank of Boston 2024 Project Cost and Feasibility Analysis Guidelines Page 17 ltem Range/Guideline Submitting Member Financial Institution The regulation requires that applications can only be accepted from financial institutions that are members of the Bank at the time that the application is submitted to the Bank.
 However, if the member were to be subject to a merger, receivership, or other similar circumstance prior to the application's approval, the Bank would allow the sponsor opportunity to find and commit another member.
+In the Bank's sole discretion, members involved in previously funded applications currently on the Watch List or are more than 60 days delinquent in submitting required AHP reporting, may be considered eligible to apply for AHP in the current funding round.
 Member Underwriting Member underwriting/analysis/evaluation is required whether a subsidized advance or a direct subsidy (grant) is being requested.
 It is expected that the member's senior management will review and approve the AHP application.
 Similarly, the member has the responsibility to evaluate and be satisfied with the sponsor's and/or borrower's: Credit standing, Development experience, and Performance track record.
 The evaluation should include the above items as well as an analysis that the initiative is financially and physically feasible.
-In evaluating the project's financial feasibility and viability, the member should indicate its analysis relative to compliance or deviation with its underwriting standards of the project's: Debt service coverage ratio, Loan-to-value, Loan-to-cost ratios, and Operating income and expenses.
+In evaluating the project's financial feasibility and viability, the member should indicate its analysis relative to compliance or deviation with its underwriting standards of the project's: • Debt service coverage ratio, Loan-to-value, Loan-to-cost ratios, andOperating income and expenses.
 A copy of the underwriting/analysis/evaluation should be included with the term letter or application.
-The Bank will neither perform nor be responsible for the underwriting of the application for the member or the evaluation of the credit record or the application for the member or the evaluation of the credit record or track record of the sponsor or borrower for the member.
+The Bank will neither perform nor be responsible for the underwriting of the application

+The Bank will neither perform nor be responsible for the underwriting of the application for the member or the evaluation of the credit record or track record of the sponsor or borrower for the member.